 Pay a visit to the Great Smoky Arts & Crafts Community, which features over 100 shops displaying one-of-a-kind crafts, treasures and artworks from local craftspeople and artisans.
 Walk the eight-mile loop, stopping along the way to chat with a painter or a pottery maker.
 When evening falls, dine out in style, enjoy a show or take a ride up the Space Needle.
 Things to Do in Gatlinburg

-Where to Stay: The Edgewater Hotel (from $100) has an indoor/outdoor heated pool, Jacuzzis and contemporary rooms with private balconies.
+Where to Stay: The Edgewater Hotel has an indoor/outdoor heated pool, whirlpool and contemporary rooms with private balconies.

 Where to Eat: The balcony at Blaine’s lets you look at the mountains while you dine on fish, pasta, burgers, slow cooked ribs, fajitas and other favorites.

 Don’t Miss: Gatlinburg Sky Lift for a breath-taking view of the city below.